 at the bottom of this page and explore the resources below for additional funding opportunities.

-Deadline: First Friday of every month: October 6, November 3, December 1, January 5, February 2, March 2, April 6, May 4.
-Applicants are strongly encouraged to apply at least 6-8 weeks in advance of proposed project/initiative date.
-Website and Application Form: bit.ly/CESJMiniGrantsFocus: Civic engagement, social justice, activism, on-campus project funding Eligibility Criteria: Current full-time Eugene Lang College students and groups that include at least one Lang student.
+Deadline: First Friday of every month: October 5, November 2, December 7, January 4, February 1, March 1, April 5, May 3.
+Applicants are strongly encouraged to apply at least six to eight weeks before the proposed project or initiative date.
+Website and Application Form: bit.ly/CESJMiniGrantsFocus: Civic engagement, social justice, activism, on-campus project funding Eligibility Criteria: Current full-time Lang students and groups that include at least one Lang student.
 Awards can cover tangible costs or material fees related to applicant projects.
 Mini-grants cannot be used to pay for compensation of time worked on projects, study abroad program fees, or tuition.
 However, they can be used to pay for guest speaker honoraria and fees.
-Amount: Individuals can apply for up to $500 in funding per semester; groups can apply for $1,000 per semester.Endorsement: A faculty, staff, or advisor reference is strongly recommended, but not required.
+Amount: Individuals can apply for up to $500 in funding per semester; groups can apply for $1,000 per semester.Endorsement: A faculty, staff, or advisor reference is strongly recommended but not required.
 Application Components: Application by online form only: bit.ly/CESJMiniGrants

-The Office of Civic Engagement and Social Justice at Eugene Lang College (Lang CESJ) offers small grants to individual and groups of students to support student programming, research costs, activism, creative projects, or other work that focuses on social justice or civic engagement.
+The Office of Civic Engagement and Social Justice at Eugene Lang College of Liberal Arts (Lang CESJ) offers small grants to individual and groups of students to support student programming, research costs, activism, creative projects, or other work that focuses on social justice or civic engagement.

 Past awards have funded needs like production costs for an exhibition on Salvadoran migration and displacement, supplies for a theater project with young women in I Have A Dream Foundation's programs, travel to a reproductive justice conference, and food for a student-organized conference on urban community and environmental health.